 2008-09: Alexander Urbom split time this past season between Djurgardens J-20 team and the senior team, recording five goals, six assists and 45 PIM’s in only 16 games with the J-20 team.
 He was held off the scoresheet, aside from 2 PIM’s, in 28 games for the senior team.
 The Devils selected Urbom in the third round of the 2009 NHL draft.

 2009-10: Instead of continuing his development overseas, Alexander made the move to North America, dressing up with the Brandon Wheat Kings in 66 regular season games 15 playoff games and 5 tournament matches for the Memorial Cup.
 He was tally 42 points over that span.

-Urbom is a physically imposing player who is slowly learning how to use this trait to his advantage after two full seasons in the AHL.
-He was deployed in a more defensive role last season, which helped him refine and simplify his game in his own end.
-He is sound positionally and doesn‘t get caught running around nearly as much as he used to.
+Urbom is a physically imposing player who is slowly learning how to use this trait to his advantage.
+He has refined and simplified his game as he has gained experience after frequently getting out of position early in his career.
 Urbom is a mobile and efficient skater in all directions and is not afraid to lead the rush offensively.
-His shot is above-average and he times his pinches along the wall and into the slot well to try and create scoring opportunities for himself.
+His shot is above-average and he at times will pinch in along the wall or into the slot to try and create scoring opportunities.